 Triund Trek is one of the most popular weekend treks from Delhi and Chandigarh.
 It is possibly the easiest Himalayan trek to complete on your own.
 It is also very picturesque, with breathtaking views of the Kangra valley and the snow-covered Dhauladhar ranges.

 Triund is the ideal destination for those looking for a hassle-free taste of Himalayan trekking.
 The journey can be completed in a single weekend.
 The path to Triund is short but arduous.
-The steep ascent is offset by refreshing walks among rhododendron and oak trees.
+The steep ascent is offset by refreshing walks among rhododendrons and oak trees.
 There are also a variety of songbirds in the forests along the trail, making it a birdwatcher’s paradise.

-Due to the ease of access from Dharamshala or Mcleodganj, there are a large number of trekkers who go on this trek, making it difficult to enjoy the serenity of the place and can become crowded on top during the weekends or holiday season.
+Due to the ease of access from Dharamshala or Mcleodganj, there are a large number of trekkers who go on this trek, making it difficult to enjoy the serenity of the place, and can become crowded on top during the weekends or holiday season.
 The beauty of this trek is best experienced during the week.
 McLeodganj offers an excellent opportunity to immerse oneself in the vibrant Tibetan culture.

 - Nearest Railway Station: Pathankot Railway Station (91 km)